 Using those bright and beautiful maraschino cherries, this cupcake is as pretty inside as it is outside.
 The mousse-like filling includes just enough vanilla vodka to taste it, creating a light cherry martini flavor, and the frosting is a buttercream, also flavored with the vanilla vodka.
 Cherry juice adds a shade of pink to the batter, so it’s definitely a good cupcake to choose if you like the color pink.
 Ready to get started?

-Cherry and Vanilla Cupcakes
+Cherry Vanilla Cupcake Recipe

 - 3 egg whites, room temperature